nathanc-analytics/warehouse-safety-analysis/README.md

 * Operational Equipment
 * Hazardous Materials

-Each category was measured using multiple survey questions rated on a 1–5 scale.
+Each category was measured using multiple survey questions rated on a 1–5 Likert scale.

 ---